Configuration

 }

-The keys in the example above (maximal_connectivity, rapid_enrichment, strategic_pruning, plus hierarchical_organization) select the experimental agent-optimized suite — the MaximalConnectivityEvolver, RapidEnrichmentEvolver, StrategicPruningEvolver, and HierarchicalOrganizationEvolver classes that live in service_common/plugins/evolvers/optimized/ and are registered under those snake-case keys.
-They run aggressive connectivity/enrichment/pruning/organization passes intended for agent workloads.
+The optional keys maximal_connectivity, rapid_enrichment, strategic_pruning, and hierarchical_organization select the experimental agent-optimized suite.
+They map to the MaximalConnectivityEvolver, RapidEnrichmentEvolver, StrategicPruningEvolver, and HierarchicalOrganizationEvolver classes that live in service_common/plugins/evolvers/optimized/ and are registered under those snake-case keys.
+They run aggressive connectivity, enrichment, pruning, and organization passes intended for agent workloads.

 The core shipped evolvers in smartmemory/plugins/evolvers/: